My research interests lie in natural language processing (NLP), computational creativity and music processing/cognition.

 Producing a platform to assess the structurally manifested family relationships within a set of languages with large digital textual and speech material.
-We focus in particular on low-resourced Uralic languages.
+We focussed in particular on low-resourced Uralic languages.

 Previous project: WHIM

-Or, for an introduction with a slight leaning towards Cognitive Science, take a look at my talk from KVIT 2015.
+For an introduction to Computational Creativity and this project, with a slight leaning towards Cognitive Science, take a look at my talk from KVIT 2015.

 In my PhD, I investigated the use of linguistic grammars to model and automatically analyze the structure of jazz harmonic sequences.